Kagami/vmsg/README.md

 # vmsg [![npm](https://img.shields.io/npm/v/vmsg.svg)](https://www.npmjs.com/package/vmsg)

 vmsg is a small library for creating voice messages.
-While traditional way of communication on the web is via text, sometimes it's easier or rather funnier to express your thoughts just by saying it.
+While traditional way of communicating on the web is via text, sometimes it's easier or rather funnier to express your thoughts just by saying it.
 Of course it doesn't require any special support: record your voice with some standard program, upload to file hosting and share the link.
 But why